Revenue Strategy and Planning, Senior Manager

 If You’ve Got It - We Want It

-• 10+ years of experience in Revenue Strategy, Program Management or Management Consulting - ideally with exposure to fast-paced and high-growth SaaS or enterprise B2B environments
+• 10+ years of experience in GTM Strategy and planning, revenue operations or management consulting - ideally with exposure to fast-paced and high-growth SaaS or enterprise B2B environments

-• High energy, enthusiasm, self-motivated, comfort with operating in an unstructured and rapidly evolving environment, a bias for action, and a builder/entrepreneur mindset to create clarity where none exists
+• Enthusiasm, self-motivation, comfort with operating in an unstructured and rapidly evolving environment.
+Has a bias for action, and a builder/entrepreneur mindset to create clarity where none exists

 The salary for this role is dependent on geographic location.
 The salary offered within the range described will be based on the individual candidate’s job-related knowledge, skills, and experience.
 In addition to a competitive salary, Cribl also offers a generous benefits package which includes health, dental, vision, short-term disability, and life insurance, paid holidays and paid time off, a fertility treatment benefit, 401(k), and equity.
 The total compensation offered for this position will include a commission/incentive plan.